Fierro-Labs/Fierro/README.md

 From there you can run the server by:

+`cd src/`

 `go run .`

 Now you can request keys and publish to IPNS!
+Checkout _Tests/requests.sh_ to see example _curl_ commands